DinoChiesa/Apigee-CustomPolicy-AesCrypto/README.md

       <Property name='encode-result'>base64</Property>
     </Properties>
     <ClassName>com.google.apigee.callouts.AesCryptoCallout</ClassName>
-    <ResourceURL>java://apigee-callout-aes-crypto-20210409.jar</ResourceURL>
+    <ResourceURL>java://apigee-callout-aes-crypto-20211122.jar</ResourceURL>
   </JavaCallout>
   ```

-This policy works like the prior example, except, rather than deriving both the key and IV, the policy derives just the key using PBKDF2.
+This policy works like the prior example, except, rather than deriving both the
+key and IV, the policy derives just the key using PBKDF2, and uses HMAC-SHA256
+for the PRF when deriving the key.
 The IV is always set to a stream of 16 zeros.

 ## Example: 128-bit AES GCM decyption